Refreshing, quick, and easy this tuna and tomato salad flavored with greek olives and feta is a wonderful warm weather dinner or easy lunch.

-This Greek style tuna and tomato salad full of kalamata olives, fresh tomatoes, tuna, garbanzo beans, feta and a red wine vinaigrette is about as easy and flavorful as you can get.
+This Greek style tuna and tomato salad recipe - full of kalamata olives, fresh tomatoes, tuna, garbanzo beans, feta, and a red wine vinaigrette - is about as easy and flavorful as you can get.

-When I serve this for dinner (often for company in the summer) I'll make a loaf of easy artisan bread to go along with it and sop up all the lovely juices, which I think this makes a fine meal.
-It's really fresh and filling at the same time.
-I’m happy to eat it as-is for lunches, too, and it makes some of the best leftovers around.
+When I serve this for dinner (often for company in the summer) I'll make a loaf of easy artisan bread to go along with it to sop up all the lovely juices.
+It's almost a perfect combo in my book (unless it's easy artisan sourdough bread - how to choose?).

 Greek Tuna And Tomato Salad